JoshData/python-email-validator/README.md

-library tries to protect you by not permitting resvered, non-, private use, formatting (which can be used to alter the display order of characters), whitespace, and control characters, and combining characters as the first character (so that they cannot combine with something outside of the email address string).
+library tries to protect you by not permitting resvered, non-, private use, formatting (which can be used to alter the display order of characters), whitespace, and control characters, and combining characters as the first character of the local part and the domain name (so that they cannot combine with something outside of the email address string or with the @-sign).
 See https://qntm.org/safe and https://trojansource.codes/ for relevant prior work.
 (Other than whitespace, these are checks that you should be applying to nearly all user inputs in a security-sensitive context.)